Coedice/website/.github/SECURITY.md

 [gavindouch@gmail.com](mailto:gavindouch@gmail.com)
 (and obviously not to discuss the issue anywhere else).

-Vulnerabilities are expected to be discussed _only_ on that email thread, and not in public, until the official announcement on the Git mailing list on the release date.
+Vulnerabilities are expected to be discussed _only_ in that email thread, and not in public, until the patch is released.

 Examples for details to include:
 - Ideally a short description (or a script) to demonstrate an